-Non-attendance by the respondent or the complainant may not be the sole grounds for an appeal.

-- (C) Appropriate appeal officers. - (1) Appeals from residence hall hearings: - (a) All appeals from residence hall hearings other than contract terminations, shall be submitted to the director of residence life or designee; - (b) All appeals, when the sanction imposed by the residence hall hearing is contract termination, shall be submitted to the director of student conduct or designee. - (2) Appeals of a decision of a hearing body will be submitted for decision to the vice president for student life or designee. - (3) Appeals of decisions of the committee on academic misconduct or its coordinator will be submitted for decision to the executive vice president and provost or designee. - (D) Appeal proceedings. - (1) The appeal officer will dismiss the appeal if the appeal is not based upon one or more of the grounds set forth in paragraph (B) of this rule. - (2) The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g. prior disciplinary history). - (3) The appeal officer may consider additional relevant information from any party to the proceeding and then decide the appeal based upon the enhanced record. - (E) Possible dispositions by the appeal officer.
+- (3) In appeals reviewed pursuant to section 3335-23-18(C)(2), the vice president of student life shall designate an individual to serve as the appeal review officer.
+The appeal review officer will conduct an initial review to determine if the appeal request meets the limited grounds for appeal and is timely.
+If the appeal is not timely or does not meet the limited grounds for appeal, the original finding and sanction will stand and the decision is final. - (C) Appropriate appeal officers. - (1) Appeals from residence hall hearings: - (a) All appeals from residence hall hearings, other than contract terminations, shall be submitted to the director of residence life or designee. - (b) All appeals when the sanction imposed by the residence hall hearing is contract termination shall be submitted to the director of student conduct.. - (2) Until August 22, 2017, appeals of a decision of a hearing body will be submitted for decision to the vice president for student life. - (3) Effective August 22, 2017, except as otherwise described in this section, appeals of a decision of a hearing body will be decided as follows: - (a) For appeal of cases involving a charge of sexual misconduct, by a three-person appeal body appointed by the vice president for student life.
+Decisions will be determined by a majority vote of the appeal body members. - (b) In all other decisions, by the vice president for student life. - (4) Appeals of decisions of the committee on academic misconduct or its coordinator will be submitted for decision to the executive vice president and provost. - (D) Appeal proceedings. - (1) The appeal review officer will dismiss the appeal if the appeal is not based upon one or more of the grounds set forth in paragraph (B) of this rule. - (2) The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g. prior disciplinary history). - (E) Possible dispositions by the appeal officer.